Have you Been Charged with Aggravated Sodomy in Georgia?

 There was no physical force: The term force in the statute includes mental coercion as well as physical force.
 Therefore, even if there was no physical force, a defendant can still be convicted of aggravated sodomy if there was mental coercion.
 Brewster v.
 State, 261 Ga.
 App.
 795, (2003).
 Further, threats and intimidation can also satisfy the statute for force.

 A conviction for a sex crime carries significant penalties now and throughout your future.
 Don't try to represent yourself and risk subjecting yourself to the consequences.
-Let the Law Office of Richard Lawson and his team of experienced Attorneys assist you with your case.
+Let Lawson and Berry and their team of experienced Georgia Aggravated Sodomy Attorneys assist you with your case.
 Contact us from the very beginning so we can start preparing the best defense.
+We are here for you nights, weekends and holidays.
+Our Georgia Aggravated Sodomy Attorneys don't think you should have to wait until the next business day to get an answer.
+We are here whenever you need us.